harrand/Topaz/README.md

 # Topaz
 ## About

 Topaz is a graphics engine written in C++17.
 The most recent release is [Topaz 1.0](https://github.com/Harrand/Topaz/tree/Topaz1.0).
-The next release is Topaz 2.0, which has no planned release date.
+Topaz 2.0 is currently in development, however there is no solid release date.

 The Topaz project has been ongoing since it began as a school project in 2015.